drossDS/Project-Classification-Titanic_Machine_Learning/README.md

 - The best performing hyperparameters from the fine tuning step were then used to run the final model for the paricular model type and output a final prediction of the validation data
 - Repeat the above steps on all model types

 ### Model Types, Chosen Trainig Data Features, and Validation Accuracies:
+The table below shows a summary of all optimized model varieties along with teh initial logistic regression model.
+The features used in each model are also provided.
+Note that in every training dataset for all models, the Class, Sex, SibSp, and Parch data were included, and are not shown individually in the columns below.

 ****Some table showing which features were used in a each model and the resulting accruacy....